nickg/nvc/nvc.1.md

    Select either the _full_ or _compact_ message format.
 The default full message format is designed for readability whereas the compact messages can be easily parsed by tools.

-* `--native`:
-  Generate a native code shared library.
-By default NVC will use LLVM JIT compilation to generate machine code at runtime.
-For large designs compiling to native code at elaboration time may improve performance.
-  This will also produce native shared libraries for packages.

  * `--std=`_rev_:
    Select the VHDL standard revision to use.
 Specify either the full year such as